AlphaAcces/tstransport/docs/ts24_login_flow.md

 - Canonical route: `/sso-login?sso=<JWT>`.
 The legacy `/sso-login?ssoToken=<JWT>` and `/login?sso=<JWT>` aliases still work, but they immediately 302/`navigate()` into the canonical URI so dashboards, bookmarks and telemetry only see one entry-point.
 - Tokens are HS256 JWTs minted by ALPHA-Interface-GUI (see `sso_notes.md` in that repo) after a successful GDI login.
-- Verification happens entirely in the browser using [`jose`](https://github.com/panva/jose).
-The shared secret **must** be supplied through `VITE_SSO_JWT_SECRET` at build time.
+- **Server-side verification (v1.1+):** Token verification now happens server-side in `server/ssoAuth.ts` using the [`jose`](https://github.com/panva/jose) library.
+The shared secret **must** be supplied through `SSO_JWT_SECRET` environment variable at runtime.
 - Required claims: `sub` (agent identifier matching the existing demo user map), `name` (shown in the UI), `role` (`admin`/`user`), plus standard `iat`/`exp` managed by the PHP helper.
-- Success path mirrors manual login: the decoded `{ id, role, name }` payload is persisted to `sessionStorage` and the dashboard shell mounts instantly.
+- Success path: Server validates token → sets `ts24_sso_session` cookie → redirects to `/` → client reads cookie and syncs to `sessionStorage`.
-- Failure (missing/invalid/expired token or unknown subject) funnels into the localized banner on `/login` (visible thanks to `location.state.ssoFailed = true`).
-Operators always land on the manual form after a few seconds, so there is a single fallback UX for every SSO problem.
+- Failure (missing/invalid/expired token or unknown subject) redirects to `/login?ssoFailed=true`.
+Operators always land on the manual form, so there is a single fallback UX for every SSO problem.
-- Future improvement (documented inline as TODO): move away from the static user map and swap the client-side verification for a backend-issued session + refresh token.

 ### SSO Healthcheck (TS24-side)